covertnine/cortex-widgets/readme.txt

 == Changelog ==
+ 1.2 =
+ * Removed about widget as it's been replaced by WordPress' built-in text widget.
+Updated translation functions and file names.
+Tested up to 4.9

  1.1 =
  * Added more HTML for template changes and fixed dates to use new custom fields.
 Tested up to 4.8.2